A bowl of famous Hokkaido soup curry

 The lesson

 The primary moral of Stone Soup also is relevant, being that each person contributes what they can to create something great for everyone.
 In this respect, complex software solutions are built by teams bringing together many simple parts.
-Perhaps more durably valuable is the discipline you might bring to curating your organisation’s unique data.
+Also durably valuable is the discipline you might bring to curating your organisation’s unique data.
 With better data management and governance, you might get beyond opportunity soup to the main course (and on to nuts).

 So don’t despair if your “GenAI” feature contains no LLM, it still played a useful roll! [sic]